lazzerex/rustrial-os/README.md

 - No user-space programs or process isolation
 - No pre-emptive multitasking (cooperative async/await only)
 - Limited memory: 100KB heap by default (configurable)
-- Text mode only (no graphics mode)
+- VGA graphics mode experimental (320x200 only, may not work on all hardware)
 - No network support
 - Scripts are read-only (can't edit at runtime)
 - Minimal error handling in some areas